-Copies of quotations and/or associated bids or contracts referenced should be attached to purchase requisitions and sent to the Purchasing Department for a Purchase Order to be processed.
-When the Purchase Order is generated, the voucher package attached to the Purchase Order will be sent to the Accounts Payable Department for later review by the Claims Auditors.
+Copies of quotations and/or associated bids or contracts referenced should be attached electronically to purchase requisitions in the nVision financial software and sent through the complete approval path to the Purchasing Department for fial approval and for a Purchase Order to be processed.
+When the Purchase Order is generated, the electronic voucher package attached to the Purchase Order will be available to the Accounts Payable Department and also for later review by the Claims Auditors.
 Such quotations will include the name, address and phone number of the vendor contacted, name of the contacted person, item to be purchased specifying quantity, brand name and model number, the unit price of each item, the extended price, and the total price of the order.